Castle of Serpa: Characteristics

 The castle stands in the historic center of town and 230 meters above the sea level.
 The site plan reveals a citadel of quadrangular shape.

 A search of the villa features oval, reinforced by turrets and square towers and semicircular topped by battlements binoculars.
 Originally three monument gates stood: Porta de Moura to the northeast, Porta de Beja to the northwest and the Port of Seville in the south, the latter now defunct).
 They are flanked by two cylindrical towers chamfered, such as blackbirds completion pentagonal.
 The cloth is west of the walls topped by an aqueduct built on arches go round, joining the Palace of the Counts of Ficalho, on the north side and a giant daughter seated in a pit, along the southeast corner, built in the seventeenth century to supply the palace.
 In later period opened the door to the Corredoura and New Gate.

-The wall of the fortress is reinforced by the Homage Tower, quadrangular, adjoining south cloth, left to bottom; by a semicircular plant cubelo the same side and a rectangular plant tower in the southeast corner, next to which is still visible part of the Barbican involved.
+The wall of the fortress is reinforced by the Homage Tower, quadrangular, adjoining south cloth, left to bottom; by a semicircular turret on the same side and a rectangular tower in the southeast corner, next to which is still visible part of the Barbican involved.
 There is installed the Archaeological Museum Serpa, exposing the evidence recovered in County region, the Paleolithic, Neolithic, of the Metal Age and Roman times.

 In the square border to the Church of Santa Maria (old Muslim Mosque) stands the so-called Clock Tower, quadrangular, where stands the bell with conical shot of pinnacles surrounded by merlons bevelled.
 Vestige of the village fence, was transformed into a clock in 1440, becoming the third watchmaking tower oldest in the country.

 Inserted in the cloth of the walls is part of the Counts of Palace Ficalho in Mannerist style, initiated by Francisco de Melo, Captain-General of Serpa in the late sixteenth century and continued by his sons, Pedro de Melo, governor Captaincy of Rio de Janeiro (1662-1666), and Anthony D. Martim de Melo, bishop of Guarda.